 US Strike Paralyses Kharg Island Export Hub

 Kharg Island sits approximately 25 kilometers off the coast of Iran and functions as the juggernaut of the nation's economy.
-It features a massive tank farm with a storage capacity of 23 million barrels of crude oil.
+It features a large tank farm with a storage capacity of 23 million barrels of crude oil.
 The island's T-jetty can accommodate tankers of up to 275,000 deadweight tons, making it irreplaceable for Iranian logistics.
 Recent satellite imagery confirms structural damage to the island's southern power plant and several radar installations.
 Satellite data also shows at least two VLCC tankers clearing the area shortly after the first explosions were heard.
+Pentagon spokesperson John Kirby stated the mission aimed to degrade Iranian military capabilities used to harass shipping in the Strait of Hormuz.
+He declined to comment on collateral damage to the oil loading infrastructure itself.
+But sources within the maritime insurance industry report that all loading operations at the terminal have ceased indefinitely.
+Shipping firms have begun rerouting vessels away from the northern Persian Gulf to avoid the escalating crossfire.
+These vessels now face increased transit times and higher fuel costs.

 Iran warned it will target American-linked oil and energy facilities in the Middle East if its own infrastructure is attacked, reiterating its threat after the US bombed military targets on the critical outpost of Kharg Island.

 Supply chain experts believe a prolonged shutdown of the island would remove nearly 1.5 million barrels per day from the global market.
 This volume is critical for Asian refineries that rely on Iranian heavy grades.
 In fact, crude prices surged by 7 percent in London trading as news of the bombardment reached the floors of the Intercontinental Exchange.
 Brent crude settled at $98.40 per barrel by mid-afternoon.
-Traders are now pricing in a significant risk premium for all Middle Eastern production.
+Traders are now pricing in a notable risk premium for all Middle Eastern production.

 Iran Threatens Regional Energy Infrastructure